For many wealthy nations, covid ushered in new divisions, poll finds

-But for many of the world’s wealthiest countries, arguably those best equipped to handle the pandemic and attendant economic challenges, covid has not only failed to foster national unity, but has instead sowed new divisions, according to survey results released Wednesday.
+But for many of the world’s wealthiest countries, arguably those best equipped to handle the pandemic and attendant economic challenges, covid-19 has not only failed to foster national unity but has instead sowed new divisions, according to survey results released Wednesday.

-In the United States, which has seen bitter debates, and even violent clashes, over mask mandates, lockdowns and vaccines, 88 percent of respondents to a Pew Research Center survey of 17 advanced economies said they saw the country asmore divided now than before the pandemic — the highest percentage among the countries surveyed.
+In the United States, which has seen bitter debates and even violent clashes over mask mandates, lockdowns and vaccines, 88 percent of respondents to a Pew Research Center survey of 17 advanced economies said they saw the country as more divided now than before the pandemic — the highest percentage among the countries surveyed.

 In all nine European nations included, majorities reported feeling more division this year than before the coronavirus outbreak.
-The Netherlands ranked the highest, with 83 percent citing increased division, and Sweden ranked the lowest, with only 53 percent noting increased division.
+The Netherlands ranked the highest, with 83 percent citing increased division, and Sweden ranked the lowest, with 53 percent.

 Some nations in Asia and the Pacific, however, did see an increase in unity amid the pandemic: New Zealand, Australia, Taiwan and Singapore.